 Every 3D Animation will have a menu bar and buttons to allow you to enter the settings for the plot and running a simulation.
+More information on 3D animation can be found in the 3D Animation Toolbox.

 8.2.12 Arrange Plots